 INTPs are very good at keeping an open mind, open to ideas, concepts and different ways of thinking.
 INTPs are good at coming up with unconventional ideas, out of the box thinking and they find traditions restrictive and limited.
 They don’t just look to conform, INTPs look for the best way of doing things.

 The Analysts & Knowledge Seekers

 INTPs are deep thinking analysts, they look for the logical answers and patterns in things.
 They are constantly craving knowledge and looking to improve themselves.

 While most people tend to be highly biased and subjective in their thinking, INTPs are great at remaining unbiased and objective.
 This unbiased thinking allows clarity of thought that few can understand.
 This unbiased thinking results in a high level of honesty with themselves and others, and they’re also straight talking which can lead to many advantages in business.

 Great Fault Finders

 Due to their unbiased and objective thinking, INTPs are great at finding faults within systems or organizations.
 They will look beyond all the noise and nonsense and discover the truth.

 INTPs are incredibly passionate and enthusiastic about subjects or projects that they’re interested in.
 They will often skip meals and lose sleep to complete a task which sparks their passion.
-They will also be highly interested in talking with others that share the same interest or have the same goal.
+They will also be highly interested in talking with others that share the same interests, or have the same goals.

 Doesn’t Consider Others Feelings